 As a Mortgage Broker in Sheffield, we usually see that married couples or applicants in a civil partnership go for a joint tenancy.
 This is where you both have equal ownership of the property so if one applicant unfortunately passes away, the whole property would pass over to the other joint owner.

-If you are thinking of remortgaging your property or selling it at a later date, both parties must consent to the idea before you can continue with anything.
+If you are thinking of Remortgaging in Sheffield or selling it at a later date, both parties must consent to the idea before you can continue with anything.

 Tenants in common is more likely to be chosen if the applicants are relatives or friends.
 You both have equal ownership of the property but are not forced to do so in shares.
 This situation normally comes about when one party is making a bigger financial input than the other.
 You can act individually if you are a tenant in common.
 For example, you can sell or give away your share of the property to someone else.